SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 File name expansion

+filename expansion is perfomed using an utility/syntax known as glob.
+The process of filename expansion is also known as globbing. globbing recognizes wildcards, which expand to something else but their literal value. a word containing a wildcard is known as a pattern

 In the file name expansion stage, bash scans each word for a pattern and replaces it with an alphabetically sorted list of filenames matching the pattern.
 In the file name expansion stage, bash retains patterns that didn't match anything as-is by default. nullglob makes patterns disappear if they don't match anything failglob makes patterns fail if they don't match anything.
 When a pattern is used for filename expansion, the character ‘.’ at the start of a filename or immediately following a slash must be matched explicitly, unless the shell option dotglob is set.
 The filenames ‘.’ and ‘..’ must always be matched explicitly, even if dotglob is set.
 To see what a command will actually get from a file name expansion, you can prefix it with <code>echo</code>

+wildcard|matches
+*|matches 0-n arbitrary characters
+?|matches 1 arbitrary character

 ### Quote removal